Key networks & Aggregators

 Negotiations with the publishers

-The negotiations with the publishers will be held in close cooperation with the Association of Universities in the Netherlands (VSNU) and UKB (the consortium of university libraries and the National Library of the Netherlands).
+The negotiations with the publishers will be held in close cooperation with the UNL (Universiteiten van Nederland) and UKB (the consortium of university libraries and the National Library of the Netherlands).
 Currently, 16 agreements, including Wiley, Springer, Elsevier, Taylor and Francis, RSC, SAGE and ACS, have been made with publishers.
-This means that articles from corresponding authors associated with VSNU will be published as open access and authors will not be charged.
+This means that articles from corresponding authors associated with UNL will be published as open access and authors will not be charged.
 A dedicated webpage on openaccess.nl gives insight into the publisher agreements, workflows and the statistics and reveals the licenses online.
-26.000 articles (Oktober 2019) are published because of the agreements with publishers.
-For more information please read the frequently asked questions on open access by the VSNU.
+57,640 articles (January 2022) are published because of the agreements with publishers.
+For more information please read the frequently asked questions on open access by the UNL.

 As is the case with open access journals for some time, there is no institutional or funders policy to financially support open access books